Theresa Windus

-Theresa Lynn Windus is an American chemist who is a Distinguished Professor at Iowa State University and the Ames Laboratory.
+Theresa Lynn Windus is an American chemist who is a distinguished professor at Iowa State University and the Ames Laboratory.
 Her research involves the development and use of high performance computational chemistry methods to tackle environmental challenges, including the development of new catalysts and renewable energy sources.
 She was elected a Fellow of the American Chemical Society in 2020.

 Early life and education

 Windus was an undergraduate student at Minot State University, where she majored in chemistry, mathematics and computer sciences.
 She moved to Iowa State University for her graduate studies, where she considered chemical bonding in various molecular systems as well as early development of algorithms for the use of high performance computers in chemistry.

 Research and career

 Windus worked at the Pacific Northwest National Laboratory, where she led the Molecular Science Software Group.
 She has developed advanced algorithms for high performance computing in chemistry and materials science.

 In 2006, Windus joined the Iowa State University and Ames Laboratory.
-She currently serves as Director of the United States Department of Energy Exascale Computing NWChemEx Project and was involved with the creation of GAMESS.
+She currently serves as the Chemistry Department Chair at Iowa State University, the director of the United States Department of Energy Exascale Computing NWChemEx Project, and was involved with the creation of GAMESS.
 She has been responsible for the creation of computational chemistry software that can run on desktop to petascale and soon exascale computer systems.
 In 2016, she helped to create the National Science Foundation funded Molecular Sciences Software Institute (MolSSI), which looks to create open source software to support bimolecular simulations, quantum chemistry and materials science.